monayemkhan/honda-bike-niche-web-client-side/README.md

 In Navigation Component, site details added. user can fiend here Two Services header div.
 One is top-header and header-bottom top-header contain Header information like "The propose of this project total Budget of the concert and a short text about project" and header-bottom contain site logo and navigation and as well as login button.

+### Admin Dashboard
+Admin Dashboard will be appere on when a user logged in. without log in no one can go into the Admin Dashboard.
+In this admin dashboard a user can manege all data of website like delete add etc There is a special Admin role which is Admin An admin can control everything and also can create new admin. from existing admin

-### My Booking
+### My Order

 My order will show users (his/her) own data.
 Which is he/She order before.